Colecalciferol

 • People over the age of 70 years, particularly those in residential care, are exposed to less sunshine and have a reduced ability to make vitamin D.

-• Māori and Pacific Peoples have lower levels of vitamin D than do Pakeha/Europeans.
+• Māori and Pacific Peoples have lower levels of vitamin D than Pakeha or Europeans people.

 • People with darker skin, such as Africans and Indians, are likely to have lower levels of vitamin D.

-• Obese people have lower levels of vitamin D than non-obese people.
+• Unhealthily overweight people have lower levels of vitamin D than others.

-Most people don't have their vitamin D level checked and can start colecalciferol safely without having a blood test.
-Your doctor will assess your risk of being vitamin D deficient (not getting enough vitamin D), and may prescribe colecalciferol if you are at higher risk.
-It is also not necessary have vitamin D levels checked while you are taking colecalciferol, as it can be safely given without this monitoring.
+Most people don't have their vitamin D level checked and can start a vitamin D supplement safely without having a blood test.
+If you're at higher risk of being vitamin D deficient (not getting enough vitamin D), your healthcare provider will assess your risk and may prescribe colecalciferol.

-• The usual dose of colecalciferol is 1 capsule once a month.
+• The usual dose of prescribed colecalciferol in adults is 1 capsule (1.25 mg) once a month.

-• You may be asked to take 2 capsules as your first dose, followed by 1 capsule every month thereafter.
+• You may be asked to take 2 capsules as your first dose, followed by 1 capsule every month after that.

 • Some people who have very low vitamin D may need higher doses, such as 1 capsule once a day for 10 days, followed by 1 capsule every month thereafter.
 If you have deficiency from liver disease you may need to continue to take a capsule daily.

-• Always take your colecalciferol exactly as your doctor has told you.
+• Always take your colecalciferol exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

-• If you have been advised to take colecalciferol once a month, choose a date that is easy for you to remember and mark it on the calendar, eg, the first day of each month or the last day of each month.
+• Take it regularly: If you have been advised to take colecalciferol once a month, choose a date that's easy for you to remember and mark it on the calendar, such as the first or last day of each month.

 • Food: Colecalciferol can be taken with or without food.

-• Missed dose: If you forget to take your dose, take it as soon as you remember, even if it is a few days later.
-But, if it is nearly the day for your next dose, just take the next dose on the right day.
-Do not double the dose.
+• Missed dose: If you forget to take your dose, take it as soon as you remember, even if it's a few days later.
+But, if it's nearly the day for your next dose, just take the next dose on your usual day.
+Don't double the dose.

 Here are some things to know when you're taking colecalciferol.
 Other things may be important as well, so ask your healthcare provider what you should know about.